nasa-gibs/onearth/doc/config_reproject.md

 ### Environment Config
-Make sure that the `<ApacheConfigLocation>` and `<ApacheConfigHeaderLocation>` elements are located in the environment config file you'll be using, and that there's one for each service (wmts or twms) that you wish to configure for.
+Make sure that the `<ReprojectApacheConfigLocation>` and `<ReprojectLayerConfigLocation>` elements are located in the environment config file you'll be using, and that there's one for each service (wmts or twms) that you wish to configure for.
 See [config support](config_support.md) for more information.

 ### Layer Config File
 Reprojected layers require a differently-structured XML file from the normal OnEarth layer config.